When can we have women priests? Liam Neeson wants to know

 If you could ask Pope Francis anything, what would you want to know?

 What is God for him, truly?
 When will Mary Magdalene be canonized and when can we have women priests?
+(Editor's note: Mary Magdalene is already considered a saint by the Catholic Church.)

 I'm sure I would think of a few other questions as well.